 This work takes the sounds of the Eleutherodactylus coquí, a frog endemic to Puerto Rico named by the Taino.
 Coquí is an onomatopoeia for the loud sounds that the small frogs make.
 I'm interested in the way the sounds connects back to Puerto Rico and performs as a vessel that carries memories, culture and language.
 For some the sound may be unfamiliar and for others it may serve as a calling from a homeland.

-This work is currently on view at Vox Populi, Taller Puertorriqueño and HACE Business and Visitor Center in Philadelphia, PA.
+This work was shown in Philadelphia, PA at Vox Populi, Taller Puertorriqueño and HACE Business and Visitor Center in Philadelphia, PA as well as Miami, FL.

 In Miami, FL Locust Projects commissioned the mobile sound station.
 It visited neighborhoods broadcasting sounds of the coquí.
 There are QR codes and informative post cards that encourage participation for people to share their stories of how they connect with the coquí.
 These connections can made and heard at coquicalls.com